molgenis/molgenis-ops-galaxy/armadillo1/DEVELOPMENT.md

 Update playbook: `vagrant up --provision`

 To run a specific operating system please run: `VAGRANT_VAGRANTFILE=Vagrantfile.centos7 vagrant up`.
-Make sure you start clean, so remove leftover initialisations of vagrent by executing `rm -rf .vagrant`.
+Make sure you start clean, so remove leftover initialisations of vagrant by executing `rm -rf .vagrant`.

 The vagrant box will bind on port 8080 to the host.
 If you add this block to the `etc/hosts`-file, the domains in NGINX will resolve.